 Like sales, lead generation plays a crucial role in the success of every business, especially in the B2B space.
 Without qualified leads, it is almost impossible to make sales.
 Most B2B products and services can be expensive, costing several thousand dollars.
 To get another business to buy, these businesses need to nurture from the moment they indicate interest till they make the purchase.

-Marketing qualified leads are nurtured or followed up through series of email marketing.
+Marketing qualified leads are nurtured or followed up through a series of email marketing.
 Email marketing is a type of marketing done by sending series of emails to prospects, warming them up for a sales call.

 Lead generation is also relied upon by other businesses like eCommerce as email marketing remains one of the most effective online marketing channels.
 Having the contact info of prospects allows the business to market to them later, even if a purchase is not made immediately.